-Led by three literally world-changing Governors; Jerry Brown of California Governor Dannel Malloy of Connecticut and Governor Kate Gordon of Oregon, US states including New York, Massachusetts, Rhode Island, Vermont and Maryland are pushing the US auto industry to get roughly 200 million zero emission vehicles (ZEVs) on the road between now and 2050.
+Led by three literally world-changing Governors, Jerry Brown of California, Dannel Malloy of Connecticut, and Kate Gordon of Oregon, US states including New York, Massachusetts, Rhode Island, Vermont, and Maryland are pushing the US auto industry to get roughly 200 million zero emission vehicles (ZEVs) on the road between now and 2050.

 They are joined – so far – by Québec in Canada, and by Germany, The Netherlands, Norway and the United Kingdom in Europe.